Local help in Ayrshire

 - Honest quotes, honest advice, honest outcomes — even when it costs me the sale

-- A small hardship strand for people who genuinely cannot afford to pay
+- A small number of free jobs for people who genuinely cannot afford to pay

 Pricing for this service

-Indicative numbers to give you a feel.
+A clear starting point before you decide.
 Every job is quoted individually before any work starts.

 Most general support jobs start from £45 for remote work or £65 for a home visit.
 Every job is quoted before it starts — no hourly billing, no surprises.